Lung Cancer Screening

 The challenges noted above can lead to the overreporting and underreporting of smoking and lung cancer screening; therefore, it is difficult to know whether our measures of lung cancer screening in eligible individuals are overestimates or underestimates.
 We do not believe that errors are extensive, and as such, we feel that our measures provide good estimates of the true magnitude of lung cancer screening.
 Furthermore, these data are widely considered to be the best national data on lung cancer screening and are used frequently to track lung cancer screening rates in the U.S.

-In addition to the challenges noted above, lung cancer screening is somewhat unique among cancer screening modalities because it does not apply to everyone in a specified age range, but rather only to current or former heavy smokers in the age range.
+In addition to the challenges noted above, lung cancer screening is somewhat unique among cancer screening modalities because it does not apply to everyone in a specified age range, but rather only to adults in the age range who smoked heavily currently or formerly.
 This means that the denominator of eligible individuals is considerably smaller than that for other screening modalities.
 Thus the resultant estimates from NHIS of those screened among the eligible population will have considerably larger standard errors (especially relative to the size of the estimates) than for other cancer sites, and should be interpreted with caution.

 Increase to 7.5 percent the proportion of adults aged 55 to 80 years who receive lung cancer screening based on the 2013 USPSTF recommendations.
-Recommendations are restricted to individuals who have never had lung cancer, have smoked at least 30 pack-years, and if former smokers, have quit no more than 15 years ago.
+Recommendations are restricted to individuals who have never had lung cancer, have smoked at least 30 pack-years, and if not currently smoking, have quit no more than 15 years ago.

 Healthy People 2030 is a set of goals set forth by the Department of Health and Human Services.